-Complex problem solving is the most important skill we need this century…* But what is ‘complex problem solving’?
+Complex problem solving is the most important skillset we need this century…* But what is it?

-Because things are more interconnected now, and that makes them more difficult to understand, predict, influence and control – complex.
+In the 21C things are more interconnected than ever before, and that makes them more difficult to understand, predict, influence and control – they’re complex.

-Perhaps we should start with what it isn’t.
-It isn’t the linear (step-by-step) problem solving process most of us are familiar with.
+Our traditional problem solving and strategy development processes (the linear (step-by-step) problem solving process most of us are familiar with) aren’t as effective on these types of problems.
+We need to update how we go about solving complex problems.
 It just isn’t sufficient to do some research, perhaps some analysis, develop some options and evaluate them, make a recommendation then implement it.
 The world is too dynamic, interconnected and uncertain for that now.

 Complex problem solving is a dynamic and iterative approach for determining how to bring about outcomes for a complex challenge.
-It requires a range of higher-order thinking skills and relies on five concurrent activities (rather than sequential steps).
+It requires a range of higher-order thinking skills (strategic thinking, systems thinking, analytical thinking, creative thinking, critical thinking, structured thinking, design thinking, futures thinking) and relies on five concurrent activities (rather than sequential steps):

 The 20 Questions and their techniques are a very unique collection of valuable ideas from a range of disciplines, including engineering, logical reasoning, outcomes-focused strategy, systems thinking, behavioural insights, evidence-based policy, complexity science, interdisciplinary perspectives and learning and adaptive design.